Mervyn Manningham-Buller: Family

 His parents were Major-General Edmund Manningham-Buller and Lady Anne Coke.
 He married Lilah Constance Cavendish, daughter of Major-General Charles Cavendish, 3rd Baron Chesham and Lady Beatrice Constance Grosvenor, on 8 July 1903.
-Their children included Reginald Manningham-Buller, Attorney-General.
+Their children included Reginald Manningham-Buller, who served as Attorney-General.

 Military career

-Mannigham-Buller was commissioned a second lieutenant in The Rifle Brigade on 9 October 1895, and was promoted to lieutenant on 25 May 1898, and to captain on 18 March 1901.
+Manningham-Buller was commissioned as a second lieutenant in The Rifle Brigade on 9 October 1895, and was promoted to lieutenant on 25 May 1898, and to captain on 18 March 1901.
 He was seconded to the Imperial Yeomanry for service in the Second Boer War (1899–1901), and was 2nd in command of the 21st Battalion until he relinquished this appointment on 12 March 1902, when he returned to his regiment.
-Following the end of hostilities in South Africa, he return to the United Kingdom in August 1902, and resigned from the army in January 1903.
+Following the end of hostilities in South Africa, he returned to the United Kingdom in August 1902, and resigned from the army in January 1903.
 He later received the rank of lieutenant-colonel.